EcoJulia/SpatialEcology.jl/docs/src/examples/nodebased.md

 Then we calculate the mean and standard deviation across simulations and use this to express the empirical richness values as standardized effect sizes.
+The resulting standardized effect size for each grid cell constitutes the `SOS` metric of Borregaard et al. (2014).
+To calculate this for our focal cell and plot it we can do
 ```@example nodebased
 using Statistics
 function calculate_SOS(sims)